attdevsupport/ATT_APIPlatform_SampleApps/Android/Speech/SimpleTTS/README.markdown

 ## Understanding the sample

-The main code of the sample app is in the SimpleTTSDemo class.
+The main code of the sample app is in the `SimpleTTSDemo` class.
 Look at the `readyForSpeech` method to see how to start TTS playback, and the `startSpeechService` method shows how to set up and start speech recognition.
-The TTSClient inner class has an example of handling TTS responses.
-Look in the ResultListener/ErrorListener classes for code handling recognition responses and errors.
+The `TTSClient` inner class has an example of handling TTS responses.
+Look in the `ResultListener`/`ErrorListener` classes for code handling recognition responses and errors.

+## Reusable TTS code

 ## Reusable TTS code